 Tasmanian Youth Orchestra auditions for the following instruments

 Violin | Viola | Cello | Double Bass | Flute/Piccolo | Oboe/Cor Anglais | Clarinet | Bassoon | Horn | Trumpet | Trombone/Bass Trombone | Tuba | Timpani | Percussion | Piano (some programs)

 2022 fees were $645 for full year participation.
 Please note an increase will apply for 2023 fees.
 Financial assistance available for eligible applicants.

 All TYO ensembles have fees.
 However, they should never be a barrier to participating.

 We offer a financial bursary program and fees assistance options.
 Payment arrangements are also available for those who wish to spread payments across the course of the year.
 Annual ensemble fees do not include entry to TYO concerts: concert tickets for family and friends need to be purchased separately.

 TYO works to a culture of mutual respect and collegiality, aligned to TYO's values.
-Program and performance dates are confirmed at the start of each year.
-Musicians are required to be available for all scheduled performance dates.
+Program and performance dates and are confirmed at the start of each year.
+Musicians are required to be available for scheduled performance dates.
 At least 90% rehearsal attendance is expected.
-Strict COVIDSafe protocols are in place and must be observed at all times.
+COVIDSafe protocols are in place and must be observed at all times.